 - Set of interface components (buttons, switches, icons, sliders, cards, header, footer, etc.);

-- Set of fonts (various weights and sizes);
+- Set of fonts (different weights and sizes);

-- Materials for social media (stories, posts, banners, illustrations, infographics).
+- Social media materials (stories, posts, banners, illustrations, infographics).

 - Allows you to anchor the object's position to the vertical or horizontal side of the frame.
 In this case, when the frame is resized, it will maintain its size;